 3. In the case of the death of a retiree who was maintaining dependent coverage under this provision, the dependent of the deceased retiree may continue his/her participation under the plan.
-However, retirees, survivors, vested subscribers, and long-term disability subscribers and their dependents are not later eligible if they discontinue their coverage at some future time, except as noted in paragraph (7)(B)4.; and armed forces of any country by submitting a copy of their activation papers within thirtyone (31) days of their activation date.
+However, retirees, survivors, vested subscribers, and long-term disability subscribers and their dependents are not later eligible if they discontinue their coverage at some future time, except as noted in paragraph (6)(B)4.; and

+4. A vested or retired member may elect to suspend their coverage upon entry into the armed forces of any country by submitting a copy of their activation papers within thirtyone (31) days of their activation date.
 Coverage will be suspended the first of the month following the month of activation.
 Coverage may be reinstated at the same level upon discharge by submitting a copy of their separation papers and a completed enrollment form within thirty-one (31) days of their separation date.
 Coverage will be reinstated as of the first of the month following the month of separation.